-Using a first pass to generate a Suprtool command dynamically, then using that command in a second pass, is a powerful technique.
 Everyone has their own schedule of holidays.
 Here is how we cope with this problem in our backup job, using Suprtool to compare yesterday's date to a list of holidays for the year:

 '''

 !comment Occasionally the backup is not run.
 This is

 !comment usually because of holidays, when nobody is in the

 !comment office.
 The file SKIPDAYS.STREAMS.PROD contains a

 !comment list of holidays in YYMMDD ASCII format.
 Because

-!comment the backup job runs after midnight, it checks if !comment YESTERDAY's date is in the SKIPDAYS file.
+!comment the backup job runs after midnight, it checks if

+!comment YESTERDAY's date is in the SKIPDAYS file.
 If it

 !comment is, the SKIPTODAY JCW is set to 1.

 !run suprtool.pub.robelle

 input skipdays.streams.prod

-define skipdate, 1,6
+define skipdate,1,6

 item skipdate,date,yymmdd

 if

 skipdate = \$today(-1)

 output $null

-exit.
+exit

 !setjcw skiptoday = suprtooloutcount

 !if skiptoday > 0 then

 ! tellop --- Yesterday was a holiday.
 No Backup today.

 !else

 ! comment Insert the BACKUP commands here:

+STORE, etc.

 ! comment

-STORE, etc.

 !endif

 '''